51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 - When s1 is finished, p1 and p2 are started in parallel.
 - When both p1 and p2 are complete, s2 is started.

+### Elements Built in Parallel

+When building from configuration, elements are built in parallel in order to decrease start up time.
+This is because no element builder should rely on another other element builder.
+The element order established in the configuration and then preserved when building in parallel.

 ## Flow Elements

 - Elements/Engines MAY have configuration options to customize the